Anthares101/my-cybersecurity-notes/README_EN.md

 ## Tools

-- Basically use debugguer and browser console to defuse code and execute functions.
+- We can use the debugguer and browser console to defuse code and execute functions.
 You can also look at the network to look at requests (what is sent and received) to get information.
 - You can use curl to modify the headers that are sent to a website:
 	- **`-X`:** Changes request type
 	- **`-v`:** More information in the command output
-	- **`-H`:** To edit headers: "User-Agent: kali"
+	- **`-H`:** To edit headers: `User-Agent: kali`
 - **Burpsuite:** Captures all browser requests and allows editing them.
 The repeater module allows us to send and receive headers as if we were the browser going (the ones we want)
 - **OWASP ZAP:** Web security scanner
 - [**Nikto**](https://github.com/sullo/nikto)**:** Web Vulnerability Scanner